 A talk on the results during Public Day

-Hopefully we can return to Priory Park in 2022 to continue the investigations.
+Hopefully we can return to Priory Park in 2022 (actually in 2021) to continue the investigations.
 If so, we would excavate a trench the same size as in 2019 and immediately to its west, the intention being to investigate the rest of the area to the south of the bath-house, where the 2018 results indicated that there should be the remains of the hypocaust heating furnace (praefurnium).

 James Kenny, January 2021